-EASY STEP BY STEP directions on How to Make Ground Chili Powder from Jalapeno Peppers!
+EASY STEP BY STEP Chili Powder Recipe made from from Jalapeno Peppers!
 This homemade recipe shows how to dry jalapeno peppers and then crush into ground seasoning.
 It’s a super easy DIY project, perfect if you have extra jalapeno peppers!
 I do this every Summer with our garden peppers!

 I love preserving vegetables for Winter (here is my guide) to give a little garden memory when it’s snowing here in the Northeast.
 If you look at our mini freezer right now it’s stocked up with tomato sauces, salsa verde and pumpkin puree ready for Winter.
 My goal is not to buy any tomato sauce ever again and keep it in rotation with all the Summer tomatoes we’ll grow again next year.
 Hopefully this dream comes true.